Skin in the Game (2017) is Nassim Taleb’s last book of his “Incerto” collection.

 People dying because of falling coconuts or people who die by drowning in their bathtub will never double from one year to the other -they are examples of mediocre stand-.

-But the effects from events in extreme stand, say a huge virus outbreak or a series of terrorist attacks, can increase the death toll by several orders of magnitude.
+But the effects of events in the extreme stand, say a huge virus outbreak or a series of terrorist attacks, can increase the death toll by several orders of magnitude.

 This quote summarizes The Power Moves: